fbpx

 As we were seated, our server gave us a brief overview of the facility, which is quite impressive.
 We even took notes so we could share with you!

-• The farm has 9 greenhouses on site
+• The farm has 9 greenhouses on site.

-• They produce 40% of all tomatoes in Iceland
+• They produce 40% of all tomatoes in Iceland.

-• Staff at the greenhouses pick more than 1 ton of tomatoes per day.
-That’s crazy!
+• Staff at the greenhouses pick more than 1 ton of tomatoes per dayThat’s crazy!

-• Bees inside the greenhouse are used to pollinate the plants naturally
+• Bees inside the greenhouse are used to pollinate the plants naturally.

-• Leftover tomatoes are donated to social causes instead of being exported
+• Leftover tomatoes are donated to social causes instead of being exported.

-• The greenhouses are completely run on geothermal energy
+• The greenhouses are completely run on geothermal energy.

 • The energy required to run this greenhouse is the equivalent of what it would take to power a town of 7,000 people!
 Since they solely use geothermal energy, it is totally free.

-Hike to Brúarfoss, “Iceland’s Bluest Waterfall”
+7. Hike to Brúarfoss, “Iceland’s Bluest Waterfall”

 Bruarfoss Golden Circle Iceland

 Known as the “bluest waterfall in Iceland”, we really enjoyed this stop on the Golden Circle.
+The trail is relatively flat as it follows the banks of the Brúará River.
+The source of this river is the Langjökull Glacier, which gives it a striking milky sky blue color.

-That said, the 2-hour+ round trip hike isn’t for everybody.
+That said, the 2+ hours round trip hike isn’t for everybody.
 If you’re pressed for time or just don’t feel like walking too far from the comforts of your car, this is a stop you can skip.
 But for those who want to stretch their legs and get away from tour buses, the hike to Brúarfoss makes a worthwhile addition to your day trip.

 Important note: There used to be a much shorter path to Brúarfoss, but it was on private property and has been closed due to tourists being disrespectful.
 Be sure to park in the proper lot (here’s the location on Google Maps) and follow the path so you don’t trespass.
 And for the love of all things, PLEASE clean up after yourself and do not leave trash behind.
 On a related note, there are no restroom facilities here, so if you think you’ll need to relieve yourself along the way, follow Leave No Trace guidelines and pack everything out with you.